jennyballif/jennyballif.github.io/_posts/2017-06-18-a-newsletter-for-the-curious-reader.md

 {% include image.html url="https://raw.github.com/jennyballif/jennyballif.github.io/master/images/Patron/CuriousReader/Sketch1.jpeg" description="A drawing before and after being inked and colored." maxwidth="600px" %}

-This happens in my writing too--I'll have thoughts or scenes that feel like true gems, and when I wrestle them onto paper, they change.
+This happens in my writing too-I'll have thoughts or scenes that feel like true gems, and when I wrestle them onto paper, they change.
 Sometimes they dim and tarnish, the actual art falls so short of its inspiration.
 But sometimes I'll discover something new as I'm working, and I end up with something different and perhaps better than what I aimed for initially.

 {% include image.html url="https://raw.github.com/jennyballif/jennyballif.github.io/master/images/Patron/CuriousReader/Sketch2.jpeg" description="A drawing before and after being inked and colored." maxwidth="600px" %}

-I think this yin-yang tug of disappointment and happy discovery is a natural part of the creative process.
-And when we do have a day where that transition from imagined to definite leaves us gloomy, or there's an ache for the loss of shadow lines that hinted at larger possibilities--I find it helpful to think of the finished product as being akin to meeting a new person.
+I think this yin and yang tug of disappointment and happy discovery is a natural part of the creative process.
+And when we do have a day where that transition from imagined to definite leaves us gloomy, or there's an ache for the loss of shadow lines that hinted at larger possibilities-I find it helpful to think of the finished product as being akin to meeting a new person.

 That person or creation might not be who or what I expected, and it's because of that, not despite it, that I look forward to the introduction.
 Each creation has its own story and gifts to share.